hazard-ready/disaster-preparedness/README.md

 If you make changes to `snuggets.csv` you should only need to re-run `python snugget_load.py` and possibly restart your web server.

-If you make changes to the shapefiles, or change which field from the shapefiles you want to use as the ID, then you will also need to remove the `world/data/reprojected` and `word/data/simplified` directories that the importer had created.
+If you make changes to the shapefiles, or change which field from the shapefiles you want to use as the ID, then before running `python import.py` you will also need to remove the `world/data/reprojected` and `word/data/simplified` directories that the importer had created.
 It uses these to avoid having to repeat the time-consuming reprojection and simplification of the shapefiles every time it is run, but that means changes to the shapefiles themselves won't be picked up unless they are removed.

 If you have existing data that needs to be removed—perhaps because you are replacing our sample data, or retiring a shapefile you previously used—you may have to clear the database first.
 To do this: